-From this situation, being a rising ground, we could see directly through the avenue to both shores: the view of each was wildly majestic; the river comes sinely in, whichever way you turn your sight; but to the south, which is more sheltered, the water just trembling to the breeze, our ship which had put all her streamers out, and to which the tide gave a gentle motion, with a few scattered houses, faintly seen amongst the trees at a distance, terminated the prospect, in a manner which was inchanting.
+From this fituation, being a rifing ground, we could fee directly through the avenue to both shores: the view of each was wildly majestic; the river comes finely in, which ever way you turn your sight; but to the south, which is more sheltered, the water just trembling to the breeze, our ship which had put all her streamers out, and to which the tide gave a gentle motion, with a few scattered houses, faintly seen amongst the trees at a distance, terminated the prospect in a manner which was inchanting.

-I die to build a house on this island; it, is pity such a sweet spot should be uninhabited: I should like excessively to be Queen of Bic.
+I die to build a house on this island; it is pity such a sweet spot should be uninhabited: I should like excessively to be Queen of Bic.